One death and 41 new COVID-19 cases Thursday

-One person in the 80-plus age group died of COVID-19 Thursday and there were 41 new cases recorded, according to a tweet from the Columbia/Boone County Public Health and Human Services Department.
+One person in the 80-plus age group died of COVID-19 on Thursday, and there were 41 new cases recorded, according to a tweet from the Columbia/Boone County Public Health and Human Services Department.

 This brings the total number of COVID-19 deaths in Boone County to 75.
 There are now 187 active cases of the virus in the county.